KomodoHQ/komodo-operations-handbook/investment.md

 7. How can we monitor and improve the security of our applications?

   - Automated Tooling and continous security alerts
-  - Make someone else resposible for as much as possible thats outside of code
+  - Make someone else responsible for as much as possible thats outside of code
   - Technical discussion groups for knowledge sharing
   - Security audits
   - Checklists